 I've tried working with several different kinds of treat-dispensing systems and I've observed many students -- work with them in classes, in a working session (therapy dog), and while working in and enjoying the outdoors.
 BTW, I own no stock in any of these companies and have not agreed to any endorsements; merely my opinion on product function.

-2. I prefer a sleeker bag as opposed to the old school cup-style pouch because again I'm constantly knocking it around and sending treats bouncing about.
-And I'm not as much a fan of a bag that encourages me to carry everything but the kitchen sink in it because that means I will.
-I'll be fumbling for treats, risk stuff falling out (my phone), it gets bulky, attachments are bouncing and clanging around as I move, and in the case of a cross-body bag--when it's heavy it swings around into my dog's face when I bend over.
+When it comes to dog training treat bags, I prefer a sleeker bag as opposed to the old school cup-style pouch -- I think it best to avoid the pouch that holds everything but the kitchen sink otherwise you'll be fumbling, risk stuff falling out (phone), and your attachments may bounce and clang around as you move.
+In the case of the cross-body bag, when it's heavy it can swing around into your dog's face when you bend over.
 To each their own though; you might have your reasons for carrying more.
-That being said, the following are recommended as slightly better in design than others; note that they have both a cross-body and belt clip option, a method to seal off treats from spilling out yet treats are easily accessible and bag is compartmentalized so you can keep your stuff clean & dry (hopefully):
+The following are recommended as slightly better in design than others; note that they have both a cross-body and belt clip option, a method to seal off treats from spilling out yet treats are easily accessible and the bag is compartmentalized so that you can keep your stuff clean & dry: